GuillaumeGermain/NLP/README.md

 The execution time of SVM linear was OK on a non-scaled input SVM linear "scaled" seemed to deserve a special treatment as it had the best prediction, but it gets so long to train that it's not possible to keep it.
 - SVM Sigmoid happens to stagnate around 50% so out.
 - SVM RBF

 ## Lessons learned

+### First mistakes!
-### Test on the right dataset!
+Test on the right dataset!
-My initial mistake was to train and test the classifiers on a mix of both datasets.
-This lead to very surprisingly good results, but it was not representative of the performance on the initial test set, what actually really mattered.
+I first trained and tested the classifiers on a mix of both datasets.
+This lead to amazingly good results, but it was not representative of the performance on the initial test set, what actually really mattered.

+Second, I used the F1 score as main metric, accuracy turned out to be a better metric.

 ### Sparsity is a real problem
 The matrix after tokenization is definitely very sparse.
 The matrix size is HUGE compared to the information it contains.
 The information density is very low.